 I was once told by an ex-lover that they had never seen someone so comfortable naked.
 It would have been hard to imagine at any point in my past that I would be that person.
-My response to that was “I’ve EARNED my confidence in my body.”
-Sometimes it seems like it’s more socially acceptable for women to shame and loathe our bodies than to celebrate them which is why I must have seemed so unusual to them.
+That I could actually love my body.
+My response was “I’ve EARNED my confidence in my body.”
+Sometimes it seems like it’s more socially acceptable for women to shame and loathe our bodies than to celebrate them.
+Which is why I must have seemed so unusual.

 I ask my higher power to please let me accept my body for its shape and ability.
 I do this before, during and after meals, as needed.
 (Some days I don’t need to at all, what a miracle!)

 I could potentially spend another 12 years or more fighting a relapse that began by skipping just one meal.
 Because that’s how addiction works.